 Awake film Mark

-The debut feature film of Irish filmmaker Mark McAuley, follows 4 characters over the course of an evening following the funeral of one of their old friends.
+The debut feature film of Irish filmmaker Mark McAuley, follows four characters over the course of an evening following the funeral of one of their old friends.
 The film takes place in one location - the house of the deceased man.

 CAST: Lacy Moore, Kojii DeBurca, Sadhbh Larkin Coyle, Mark McAuley